Alexander Purnell: International representative rowing

 By the time of national team selections in 2021 for the delayed Tokyo Olympics, Purnell had forced his way into the Australian coxless four, which had qualified for the Olympics on 2019 performances.
 Purnell was selected to join the former two-time world champions Jack Hargreaves, Alexander Hill and Spencer Turrin in that boat.
 This combination had won the 2021 Australian national title in the coxless four.

 In Tokyo the Australian coxless four won their heat and progressed straight to the A final where they held a lead from the first 500m, and were being challenged by the British four who lost their steering and control in the final 500m.
 With Purnell steering straight and true from the bow seat the Australians kept their composure and held off the Romanians in a tight finish, taking the gold in an Olympic best time.

-In March 2022 Purnell, Hargreaves, Turrin and Jack O'Brien were selected as the men's four in the broader Australian training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+In March 2022 Purnell, Hargreaves, Turrin and Jack O'Brien were selected as the men's four in the Australian team for the 2022 international season and the 2022 World Rowing Championships.
 They took gold at the World Rowing Cup II in Poznan in June, won the Stewards Challenge Cup at the Henley Royal Regatta in July and a week later finished second at the WRC III in Lucerne.
 At the 2022 World Rowing Championships at Racize, he rowed in the Australian coxless four to a silver medal.

+With Alex Hill's renewed intention, in March 2023 selectors picked Purnell, Turrin, Hargreaves and Hill as the Australian coxless four for the 2023 international season and world championship preparation.
+At the Rowing World Cup II in Varese, Italy they raced as Australia's M4- entrant.
+They made the A final and won the silver medal behind the Great Britain four.
+At 2023's RWC III in Lucerne, that unchanged four again raced the M4-.
+They won their heat and semi but again were beaten into second place by Great Britain in the A final.
+That crew was selected intact as Australia's coxless four for the 2023 World Rowing Championships in Belgrade Serbia.
+They placed second in their heat.
+They placed 3rd in the A/B semi-final at which point they qualified an Australian M4- boat for the 2024 Paris Olympics.
+In the A final the Australian four finished fifth, giving them a fifth place world ranking from the regatta.